Ogbuchi-Ikechukwu/datavisualization/README.md

 ## Dataset

 > This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
 My dataset has 183,412 rows with 16 columns.
 It consists of integer, float and string object datatypes.
 The member_birth_year column and the member_gender columns have the most missing values.
-And some of the columns have incorrect data types like the start_time, end_time and bike_id columns
+And some of the columns have incorrect data types like the start_time, end_time and bike_id columns.
+Downloaded from: https://www.google.com/url?q=https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv

 ## Summary of Findings